getcarina/getcarina.com/_tutorials/2016-01-13-registry-on-cloud-files.md

     172.99.70.112:80->80/tcp
     ```

-    The output of this command is the IPs and ports your web servers are running on.
-You can view the web pages by using the IP address.
-For example 172.99.65.146 and 172.99.70.112 in the output above.
+    The output of this command is the IP addresses and ports that your web servers are running on.
+You can view the web pages by using the IP addresses (for example, 172.99.65.146 and 172.99.70.112 in the preceding output).

 ### View the images in Cloud Files

 To view where the actual Docker image files are stored check Cloud Files.

 1. Go to the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com/).
-1. Login with the same Rackspace username and password you used for the tutorial.
+1. Log in with the same Rackspace username and password that you used for this tutorial.
-1. From the top menu choose Storage and then Files.
+1. From the top menu, click **Storage > Files**.
-1. In your list of containers click on the container called `docker`.
+1. In the list of Cloud Files containers, click on the container called `docker`.
-1. Continue to click on subfolders to explore the structure that your Docker images are stored in.
+1. Continue to click on subfolders to explore the storage structure of your Docker images.

 ### Troubleshooting